 Graduation Tassels (each commencement season)

 Our office provides a FREE rainbow tassel for any DU LGBTIQ & Ally graduate each commencement season.
-(Now approved for wearing at Commencement!!)
+(Approved for wearing at Commencement!!)

 To request one for yourself, or to give to a soon-to-be-DU graduate you know, please complete our brief, online form.
-(The requested information is for our reference only, and is not published/ posted.)
+(The requested information is for our reference only, and is not published or posted.)
 We will arrange for pick-up/ mailing of the tassel and a congratulatory note.

 HomeComing Out reception (fall)

 Each year for DU's Homecoming & Family Weekend, we host a casual afternoon reception.
 All Pioneers and their family and friends are invited to drop by the Center for warm drinks, fall snacks and good company.
 No RSVP necessary.
 Watch our calendar and the Homecoming site for details each fall.